yangsaiyan/ColourLovers/README.md

 NodeJs to pull API(ColorLovers)

-Then React pull the data pulled from API(ColorLovers) by Node Js
+Then React pull the data pulled from NodeJs

 Unable to directly pull using react:-